-\ Prior to takeoff - follow the Starting & Warm Up procedure, observe the engine behaviour & throttle response.
+- \ Prior to takeoff follow the Starting & Warm Up procedure, observe the engine behaviour & throttle response. - \ Check temperatures & pressures.
+Conduct a short ground test at full power (a few seconds Max.) (consult aircraft Flight Manual).

-\ Check temperatures & pressures.
-Conduct a short ground test at full power (a few seconds) (consult aircraft Flight Manual).
-NOTE: Any prolonged running at full power can cause engine damage while on the ground.
+NOTE: Any prolonged running at full power on the ground can cause serious damage to the engine.